-While our technology co-founder Naresh was busy building the product, me and Manan researched a number of keywords where we could land higher in search results.
+While our technology co-founder Naresh was busy building the product, I and Manan researched a number of keywords where we could land higher in search results.
 We used Keyword Planner and SEMrush to get relevant information.
-We were specifically focussed on relevant keywords with less competition with 10-1000 searches per month.
+We were specifically focused on relevant keywords with less competition with 10-1000 searches per month.
 Having these criteria was important as we knew that initially, we won’t be able to rank for highly competitive keywords.
-We created an excel sheet which looked something like this:
+We created an excel sheet that looked something like this:

-Based on the competition and number of searches per month, we decided what collateral (Landing Pages, Blog, Tool, EBook etc) to use for different keywords.
+Based on the competition and the number of searches per month, we decided what collateral (Landing Pages, Blog, Tool, EBook, etc) to use for different keywords.
 For instance, some of the landing pages we created are:

 Quora has worked really well till now for us.
-We created a sheet specifically for quora where we would add the link for relevant questions, number of views and topic.
-Before we launched our product, we wrote answers for these questions on that sheet.
+We created a sheet specifically for quora where we would add the link for relevant questions, number of views, and topic.
+Before we launched our product, we wrote answers to these questions on that sheet.
 Once our product was live, we just pasted these answers on Quora.

 Even now we constantly seek out questions on relevant topics and answer them twice a week.